 Describe the named Applicant's history, mission, and current or past projects that demonstrate the organization's capacity to achieve the project's goals.
-The Applicant can reference its website or attach an organizational brochure or resume.
+To provide further information, the applicant can reference its website or upload an organizational brochure or résumé under the heading "Additional Information and Document Uploads" in the GMS.